 What is a Digital Blueprint?

 A Digital Blueprint encompasses everything you need to effectively and efficiently deliver mission-critical business solutions for your process improvement initiatives.
-A Digital Blueprint includes highly detailed process flows, functional and non-functional requirements, user stories, regulatory requirements and acceptance test criteria, amongst other critical information, to help you successfully deliver your business solution.
+A Digital Blueprint is a digital version of a process diagram and includes highly detailed process flows, functional and non-functional requirements, and all regulatory requirements, amongst other critical information.
+It can be used to automatically generate user stories and acceptance test criteria for development projects, quickly and efficiently automate a process through an RPA tool, and even for LoCode-NoCode development.

-Managing your RPA initiative in a PDD is like trying to put together a piece of IKEA furniture without having the blueprint of what you’re building and where you’re putting it.
-Nearly 50% of all RPA projects fail to meet their objectives because organizations are:
+Managing your process improvement initiative without the right tools is like trying to put together a piece of IKEA furniture without having the blueprint of what you’re building and where you’re putting it.
+Nearly 50% of all process improvement projects fail to meet their objectives because organizations are:

-Most organizations take-on RPA as a quick-fix solution.
-They design business processes for automation within a PDD that doesn’t consider how the bot will fit into the larger enterprise context or how it will interact with other business applications or development architecture.
-The challenge is that without considering the business process from end-to-end your PDD is going to overlook critical elements that will lead to product delivery delays, bot breaks, cost overruns, and wasted effort.
+Most organizations take on a process improvement project as a quick-fix solution.
+They review a process and provide improvement recommendations, but fail to consider how the process fits into the larger enterprise context or how it will interact with other processes.
+The challenge is that without considering the business process and your greater goals from end-to-end, your basic design diagram is going to overlook critical elements that will lead to product delivery delays, redundant processes, cost overruns, and wasted effort.

-A Digital Blueprint considers all of the details the PDD ignores.
-A Digital Blueprint works directly within the enterprise context making it easier to understand how the business process you want to automate flows from end-to-end.
-This level of visibility enables you to effectively optimize business processes to ensure the bot is reliable, resilient to change, and keeps costs low.
+A Digital Blueprint considers all of these details.
+A Digital Blueprint works directly within the enterprise context making it easier to understand how the business process you want to improve flows from end-to-end.
+This level of visibility enables you to effectively optimize business processes to ensure the process is reliable, resilient to change, and keeps costs low.

 - How repetitive is the process?